Gottaloveeggs/1.20.1-TFC-Anvil-Guide/README.md

 # 1.20.1-TFC-Anvil-Guide
-[create a Issue](https://github.com/Gottaloveeggs/1.20.1-TFC-Anvil-Guide/issues) to report a error/suggestion/improvement
+[Create a Issue](https://github.com/Gottaloveeggs/1.20.1-TFC-Anvil-Guide/issues) to report a error/suggestion/improvement\
+Disclaimer: The steps are vaildated for the Perfectly Forged criteria, not lowest possible steps.

-# Use Crtl+F to find the pattern you need!\
+# Use Crtl+F to find the pattern you need!
 (Command + F on MAC)
 | Subtractive actions (Actual value)|  Icon | Additive actions (Actual value) |  Icon |
 |---|---|---|---|